Choix Goncourt Canada

 Learn more about this initiative: https://www.academiegoncourt.com/le-choix-du-canada

-On Thursday, May 1st, 2025, the student representatives of the reading committees of 10 Canadian universities made their way to the Embassy of France.
-There, as members of the Choix Goncourt Canada selection panel, they awarded the 2025 Choix Goncourt Canada prize to Gaël Faye for his novel Jacaranda.
+On Monday, May 4, 2026, the student representatives of the reading committees of 11 Canadian universities made their way to the French Embassy in Canada.
+There, as members of the Choix Goncourt Canada selection panel, they awarded the 2026 Choix Goncourt Canada prize to Nathacha Appanah for her novel La Nuit au cœur (Night in the heart), published by Gallimard.

-In total, the initiative brought together 70 students from the following universities:
+The initiative brought together 84 students from the following universities:

 - Queen’s University